Into Film Clubs

-Into Film Clubs provide opportunities to watch, review and make film.
-Start yours today.
+Into Film Clubs provide opportunities to watch, review and make films.

 Animation, Short Films

 This programme has not been certified by the BBFC.
-Into Film suggest all films in this collection are engaging for ages 7+, with ‘Perched’, ‘Perfect World’ and ‘Leave a Print’ also suitable for audiences aged 5-7.
+Into Film suggest all films in this collection are engaging for ages 7+, with Perched, Perfect World and Leave a Print also suitable for audiences aged 5-7.

-All ages 52 mins
+5–14 years 52 mins

 An exciting mix of new short films from around the world suitable for ages 7+ put together by Into Film young programmers.

 7–11 years 61 mins